 Copper Chimney Desserts - Gulab Jamun £4.75 & Ghajar Pistachio Crumble £5.45

-Finally, the desserts at their best, the Gulab Jamun looked simply mouth-watering in its plate poured in syrup.
+Finally, the desserts at their best, the Gulab Jamun looked simply mouth-watering on its plate poured in syrup.
 Golden fried milk dumplings steeped in rose-scented syrup.
-These were both of our favourite treats, by having a short break from eating all the delicious food ordered previously.
+These were both of our favourite treats, and by having a short break from eating all the delicious food ordered previously.
 We eventually made space to finish these treats.

 The Ghajar Pistachio Crumble was on the bland side.
 If it was softer and melted together with ice cream may have tasted better.
 Although my Mrs is a Kulfi lover she did her best to complete it as I finished off the Gulab Jamun.
 However, I loved how the plate was provided for the Ghajar, really presentable and unique.